symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/auto-routing.rst

 Routing and Automatic Routing
 -----------------------------

-The routes (URLs) to your content will be automatically created and updated using the RoutingAutoBundle.
+The routes (URIs) to your content will be automatically created and updated using the RoutingAutoBundle.
 This bundle uses a configuration language to specify automatic creation of routes, which can be a bit hard to grasp the first time you see it.